-Directory | Description |
+| Directory | Description |

-Applications directory | This is the installation directory for your app bundle.
-The path for the global Applications directory is /Applications
+| Applications directory | This is the installation directory for your app bundle.
+The path for the global Applications directory is /Applicationsbut each user directory may have a local applications directory

 containing user-specific apps.
 Regardless, you should not need to use